 If you rent a car in Iceland, there are a ton of cool things you can explore at a maximum 2 hours drive North from Reykjavik!
-If you want to do it quicky, this link gives a 10% discount on car rentals.
+If you want to do it quickly, this site has the best prices on car rentals!

 Here is what I did on days 13 and 14 of my 2 weeks road trip, plus a bonus – things that you absolutely cannot miss when in Iceland, even if you have just a couple of days!

 You can organize it yourself, and I will help you with that.
 Here, for the beginning have the map with the route of these two days:

 13.1 Hraunfossar / Barnafoss Waterfall

 I have seen tons of waterfalls in my two weeks in Iceland.
 There are all gorgeous, but Hraunfossar is special!
 It comes from an underground river which comes out from underneath the edge of a lava field and spills itself into the glacial river Hvítá.

 Except for being gorgeous by itself, I will remember this one as special, also because the way I found it.
 I was driving towards it in a pouring rain, with horrible weather.
 Two curves later, the rain stopped and the sun immediately broke through the clouds.

 Remember, I told you about this phenomena in my tips about driving in Iceland?
 This created a fantastic rainbow, one with colors so strong I seriously felt like in a Skittle commercial!
 By the time I reached the parking lot, it had already faded a bit, but check it out, it’s still beautiful!

 So back to the fantastic waterfall: It is actually made out of a collection of big and small cascades that spread out over 900 meters.
 The color of the water is indescribably bright blue, I only saw this blue in Iceland.
 Let’s call it Iceland blue!
 And the fact that the water comes out directly from the lava plain feels truly unique!